huuff/exobrain/programming/kotlin/extension-function.md

 * **They can be declared on nullable types**: So you can handle null values safely on the declaration site rather than at call.
 For example you could declare an extension `String?.isEmpty()` that returns true either if the string is the empty string (`""`) or if it's `null`.
 This is not possible with regular methods.
 This might alleviate the need for the [[null-object-pattern]]

 ![[extension-functions-are-resolved-statically]]

+## Extension functions are just syntactic sugar over static methods
+Easy to see since they are resolved statically.
+This means that they are against so called "object orientation principles", because they are not extendable by subclassing.
+However at this point we should really question whether the dogma of "object orientation principles" is really helpful in any way.
+Precisely, the effort made in preventing anyone from deviate from these is what pushed the need for extension functions.